lionisakis/MSR_Enhancing/README.md

    * Separably Independent
    * Meaningfully Independent
 # Process Delta
- * Data Collection  and Preprocessing:
+ ** Data Collection  and Preprocessing:**
-Data sources are the Java projects that use Apache Maven as a build automation tool in the Github repositories.
+Data sources are the Java projects that use Apache Maven as a build automation tool from the Github repositories.
+Data are collected with the help of the code of the [Katharina Gorjatschev thesis paper repository](https://github.com/gorjatschev/applying-apis)
 ## Findings:
 ## Implementation of this repository :
 ### Hardware requirements: